S2-modders/Settlers-DNG-lobby-emulator/Readme.md

 - [x] join new game
 - [x] launch new lobby with other players
 - [x] automatic creation of TCP bridge to bypass port forwarding issues
-- [ ] see all created games with default filter
+- [ ] see all created games with default filter (workaround with dll hack)

 ### Usage